 Primitivo is a dark-skinned grape known for producing rich, inky, full bodied wines.
-This classic Primitivo from the South of Italy is high in both alcohol and tannins, intensely flavoured and deeply coloured.
+This classic Primitivo from the South of Italy is intensely flavoured and deeply coloured.
 It caused significant consternation on both sides of the Atlantic when DNA analysis proved that Zinfandel and Primitivo are the same variety.
 A delicious wild berry character delivers a full-flavoured and concentrated palate.

 Cantina Orsogna Winery

 The mountainous Abruzzo region is situated halfway up the `boot` of Italy, neighbouring the Marche to the north, Lazio to the west and the less well known Molise region to the south east.
 Here the highly regarded co-operative wine company Cantina Orsogna was founded in 1972.
 The business today comprises 600 partner growers and covers almost 1,000 hectares of vines, of which 80% are organic.